China steps up efforts to ring-fence Evergrande, not save it

 "Regulators will make sure no systemic financial crisis will happen, which is their bottom line," said senior emerging markets strategist Zhou Hao at Commerzbank in Singapore.
 "At the same time, they will punish developers that are highly leveraged."

-Bond holders, meanwhile, are bracing for a massive haircut from any restructuring.
-S&P said last week it expects a "very high chance of default" for Evergrande given its liquidity situation and US$300 billion (S$407 billion) in total liabilities.
+Bond holders, meanwhile, are braced for a massive haircut from any restructuring.
+S&P said last week it expects a "very high chance of default" for Evergrande, given its liquidity situation and US$300 billion (S$407 billion) in total liabilities.

-The company has likely missed two coupon payments on dollar bonds in the past two weeks, and faces a US$260 million maturity on Monday (Oct 4) on a note sold by a related company known as Jumbo Fortune Enterprises.
+The company has likely missed two coupon payments on dollar bonds in the past two weeks, and faces a US$260 million maturity yesterday on a note sold by a related company known as Jumbo Fortune Enterprises.

-"We don't know what that recovery value is but we're getting close to the point where it now makes sense (to buy)," Mr Richards said in a Bloomberg Television interview.
+"We don't know what that recovery value is but we're getting close to the point where it now makes sense (to buy)," Mr Richards said .